Class Action / Victim Liaison

 - Prepare structured summaries for regulators and law-enforcement agencies who request supporting evidence.

-- Support the formation of one or more class actions or coordinated civil claims in relevant jurisdictions.
+- Support legal assessment of whether one or more class actions, coordinated civil claims, creditor actions, restitution pathways, regulatory complaints, or investigative referrals are viable in relevant jurisdictions.

 - Feed anonymised data into the Victim Impact & Loss Summaries group in the Evidence Vault, and, where appropriate, into the Registry & Records and Timeline of Conduct pages.